Royal Bank of Canada Stock Report

 More conservative estimate of compounded growth in earnings per share over the forecast period: 4.0%

-OUTLOOK AND AMBITIONS FOR BUSINESS: RBC’s earning assets have adjusted upwards very quickly with higher interest rates.
-The outlook is uncertain given that the latest quarter showed strong growth after two quarters of decline.
-Loan losses are still increasing and a recession seems likely.
+OUTLOOK AND AMBITIONS FOR BUSINESS: RBC is projecting continued growth in the next 3 to 5 years but at the objective of 7%+ EPS growth it would be significantly lower than the 19% gain in 2025.
+Loan losses are still increasing but have not been problematic.
 There is also possible headwinds in terms of mark to market losses on investments and loan losses on non-CHMC mortgages.
 The reinsurance business can occasionally lead to material losses.
-In general, the outlook for the near-term is uncertain.
+But overall the future looks bright.

 LONG TERM PREDICTABILITY: Royal Bank of Canada has been growing its assets and earnings per share for decades.
 It seems reasonable to assume that it can continue to grow with the economy.
 But it is possible though that newer technologies will disrupt banking leading to lower profits.
 Technology is allowing for big cost reductions as transactions become more and more digital and self-serve.

-Estimated present value per share: We calculate $106 if adjusted earnings per share grow for 5 years at the more conservative rate of 4% and the shares can then be sold at a P/E of 12 and $143 if adjusted earnings per share grow at the more optimistic rate of 8% for 5 years and the shares can then be sold at a HIGHER P/E of 14.
-An 8% growth might be quite doable since the 2020 base was depressed by the pandemic.
-Both estimates use a 6.0% required rate of return.
+Estimated present value per share: We calculate $185 if adjusted earnings per share grow for 5 years at the more conservative rate of 4% and the shares can then be sold at a lower P/E of 12 and $252 if adjusted earnings per share grow at the more optimistic rate of 8% for 5 years and the shares can then be sold at a moderately lower P/E of 14.
+Both estimates use a 7.0% required rate of return.

 ADDITIONAL COMMENTS